saahily/VerbTopology/README.md

 - **Vedic Sanskrit** - has 40,000 sentences from various segments of the Vedic corpus (i.e. Ṛgveda, Śaunaka recension of the Atharvaveda, Maitrāyaṇīsaṃhitā from Yajurveda, and the Aitareya and Śatapatha Brāhmaṇas)
 - **Sanskrit** (UFAL) - classical period, much smaller corpus sadly, from the Pancatantra

-## Current status

-**done:** verb extraction, syntactic feature engineering (phases 1-3)

-### What works
-- conllu parsing (the `conllu` library is great btw)
-- verb instance extraction with all their arguments
-- feature engineering for syntactic frames

 ## Pipeline
 1. **parse treebanks** → grab every verb and what arguments it takes (subject? object? oblique with "to"?)
 2. **build features** → each verb lemma becomes a vector based on its syntactic behavior across all instances